 Tips for property purchase in Japan

 There are millions of real estate agencies in Japan.
-But they all use the same database to find a property.
+But they all use the same database called Reins to find a property.
 The difference is the quite basic quality: honesty and fast response.
 It is quite rare that one particular agency has more information than others in terms of the property info.
 Of course, the local agency close to the property tends to have more back ground information which is important for evaluation.

 2) Careful but move fast

-All use the same data base.
+As above, all real estates use the same data base.
 This means that good property shall be gone in a matter of second.
 The information you find online are already old (sometimes not good because they are not slow to sell) You need a careful analysis of the potential purchase but you also need to be very fast to decide.